Bezerra77/Bezerra77/README.md

-### Jefferson Bezerra de Paula :Developer Front End:
+### Jefferson Bezerra de Paula :man_technologist:

 ### Hey! 👋 Welcome to my profile

-My name is Jefferson and ...:
+My name is Jefferson and ...

  - 😄 I really like to learn
  - 📊 I'm currently only working as a freelancer